jr0cket/heroku-java-workshop-content/heroku-overview/developer-driven-deployment.md

 * Push your changes (commits) to a shared repository or continuous integration server, especially when working on a team project (eg. several times a day and/or overnight)

-* Deploy your app with `git push heroku master` when you want to share your running application with others, eg. to let others test it and give feedback or to deploy a feature to production.
+* Deploy your app with `git push heroku master` when you want to share your running application with others, eg. to let others test it and give feedback or to deploy a new feature into production.

 ---